colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 }
 ```

-Next up, you'll need to [scale the canvas for high resolution displays to prevent issues with blurry drawings](https://web.dev/canvas-hidipi).
+Next up, you'll need to [scale the canvas for high-resolution displays to prevent issues with blurry drawings](https://web.dev/canvas-hidipi).

 First, create a method called `enableHiDPIDisplaySupport()` in the `FrontEnd` class: